Share this article

 What Is an MA in Psychology?

 Many colleges and universities across the country offer master’s degree psychology programs.
-Some schools offer an online MA in psychology, which can be a great option for busy individuals who want to earn their degree while continuing to work full-time or care for family.
+Some schools offer an online MA in psychology, which can be a great option for busy individuals who want to earn their degree while continuing to work full-time or care for their family.

 What Is an MS in Psychology?